-Whether you travel with a laptop or just your phone, learn to edit the pictures you’ve taken.
-Most of the time, pictures need a little enhancement to make them really pop and to bring the best out.
+Whether you travel with a laptop or just your phone, learn to edit the pictures you’ve taken to improve your travel photography.
+Most of the time, pictures need a little enhancement to make them pop and to bring the best out.
 You really can take a picture that is good ‘straight out of camera’ AND it can be even better if you know how to enhance it.
 I’m not talking about sky replacement or photoshopping things in and out – I’m talking about some simple tools to bring your travel pictures to life, like some minor colour adjustments, contrast or even a bit of sharpening.

 If you don’t want to lug a laptop around when you travel but have a decent smartphone and a camera with WiFi, you have some pretty powerful apps at your fingertips like Photoshop Express or even Instagram’s own editing tools.
 You can adjust all sorts of things from cropping to image rotation, to colour adjustment and sharpening and loads of things in-between to stylise your shots.
 There are even presets in these apps to do the work for you if you don’t fancy having a go yourself.
 Much like the technology in your camera, use this technology to your benefit!

 We’re almost at the end of our travel photography tips, so here’s one to summarise things and something you should keep in mind every time you press that shutter release button!
 If you haven’t guessed, it’s an acronym that stands for Focus, Lighting, Exposure, Composition and Story.
 I made this up when I was teaching at the Defence School of Photography as a list of things the students should think about every time they take a shot.